AdobeDocs/commerce-webapi/src/pages/graphql/schema/products/queries/products.md

 Attribute | Data type | Description
 --- | --- | ---
 `match` | String | Use this attribute to partially fuzzy match the specified string.
 For example, to filter on a specific SKU, specify a value such as `24-MB01`
+`match_type` | FilterMatchTypeEnum | Use this attribute to finetune the type of search by specifying PARTIAL or FULL.
+If match_type is not provided, the search will default to match_type PARTIAL.

 You must specify a `FilterMatchTypeInput` object to filter on a custom product attribute of the following types: